-Also known as vacation or annual leave, this is the planned absence of a certain number of days per year for employees to do whatever they wish - usually travelling or relaxing.
+Also known as vacation or annual leave, this is the planned absence of a certain number of days per year for people to do whatever they wish - usually travelling or relaxing.

-It’s mostly planned-for quite a while in advance, but under certain circumstances a manager might grant immediate leave if the current workload allows for it.
+It’s mostly planned-for in advance, but sometimes a manager might grant immediate leave if the workload allows.
 Each company will have their own policy for this.

-The amount of annual leave each employee can take usually depends on a few things - their length of service, what’s in their contract, what they negotiated upon starting the job.
-Leave days accrue as the year goes on (eg. 2 days per month plus bank holidays), and if the worker quits their job before using them all, they can be paid a salary equivalent to the unused days.
+The amount of annual leave each someone can take usually depends on a few things - their length of service, what’s in their contract, what they negotiated.
+Leave days accrue as the year goes on (eg. 2 calendar days per month plus bank holidays), and if they finish employment before using them all, they'll get paid for the unused days.

-In the UK there is a minimum holiday entitlement for all workers set out in law.
+In the UK there is a minimum holiday entitlement for all workers set out in official employment law.

-Some companies have an unlimited allowance for holidays, as a perk to their compensation package.
+Some companies (Netflix are the high profile example) have an unlimited allowance for holidays, as a perk.
 Whether this is a good idea or not is a matter of opinion, and you’ll often see it at progressive tech companies and startups.